info-201a-wi22/final-project-starter-ramshas77/docs/p01-proposal.md

 **Indirect Stakeholders** people with ADHD who need support, medication, mental health care, or any combination of the 3.

-**Benefits and Harms** the mix of fact and opinion, no judgement of honestly or bias.
-One major benefit would be categorizing information to develop several concepts of the data - creating the possibility for looking at the data in several ways and coming up with solutions for it.
-It provides representation, and can provide the direct stakeholders information about ADHD, with a reasonable expectation of confidentiality.
+**Benefits and Harms** One harm could be that this data displays a mix of fact and opinion, and there is no judgement of honesty or bias.
+One major benefit would be that with the right coding, someone can use this data to categorize information to derive several useful concepts from the data.
+Examining the data in different ways like this could possibly lead to someone coming up with solutions for the problems experienced by the ADHD community.
+It provides representation, and can provide the direct stakeholders information about ADHD, with a reasonable expectation of user-to-stakeholder confidentiality.

 ## 3.0 Research questions